takashi-sugano/CarND-Advanced-Lane-Lines/writeup_report.md

 ### Pipeline (single images)

-#### 1. Provide an example of a distortion-corrected image.
+#### 1. An example of a distortion-corrected image.

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][image2]

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+#### 2. Create a thresholded binary image using color transforms and gradients.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 7 through 26 of 3rd code cell of `AdvancedLaneLines.ipynb`).
+I used the HLS color space.
+The S channel is divided by the center value because it highlights the noticeable parts well.
+Then, I added the edge extraction using the L channel edge extraction that is not affected by the brightness.
+Edge extraction was set by narrowing down to a narrow range of low values because the wider the threshold, the larger the noise.(thresholding steps at lines 7 through 26 of 3rd code cell in `AdvancedLaneLines.ipynb`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image3]

-#### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+#### 3. Perspective transform.

 The code for my perspective transform includes a function called `warped()`, which appears in the 4th code cell of the IPython notebook.
 The `warped()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner: